nonoo/dmrshark/README.md

 - **ignoredtalkgroups**: Ignore these dst talk groups during IPSC packet processing (separated by commas).
 - **httpserverenabled**: Set this to 1 to enable built-in HTTP/Websockets server, which is needed for streaming.
 - **httpserverport**: Port to bind the HTTP/Websockets server.
+- **masteripaddr**: Set this to the IP address of the DMR master software.
+This IP will be the source address for outgoing dmrshark packets to the repeaters.

 The needed remote database table structures can be found [here](https://github.com/nonoo/dmrshark-wordpress-plugin/blob/master/example.sql).